KristiyanGeorgiev1996/SharpSkills/02.Programming-for-QA-C#/01.Programming-Fundamentals-and-Unit-Testing/02.Key-Concepts/README.md

 ## 🔧 Tasks Overview

-### 📝 Task 1: Convertor: USD to EUR
+## Task 1: Currency Converter - USD to EUR

-**Problem Statement:**
-Write a program to convert from USD to EUR:
+Develop a program that converts a given amount from US dollars to euros.

-- Read a floating-point number: the dollars to be converted
+- Input: a floating-point number representing the amount in USD.
-- Convert dollars to euro (use a fixed rate of 0.88)
+- Use a fixed exchange rate of 0.88 to convert the amount into EUR.
-- Print the converted value in euro, formatted to the 2nd digit
+- Output the result rounded to two decimal places.

 ---

-### 📝 Task 2: Four Operations
+## Task 2: Basic Arithmetic Operations

-**Problem Statement:**
-Write a program that:
+Write a program that receives two floating-point numbers and performs the following arithmetic operations: addition, subtraction, multiplication, and division.

-- Reads two floating-point numbers: first number and second number
+- Input: two floating-point numbers.
-- Performs 4 arithmetic operations in the following order:
-  - Addition (+)
-  - Subtraction (-)
-  - Multiplication (*)
-  - Division (/)
-- Prints the results formatted to the 2nd digit, in the format:
+- Output: print each operation with its result, formatted to two decimal places, as follows:
-  - `{first number} + {second number} = {result}`
+  `{first number} + {second number} = {result}`
-  - `{first number} - {second number} = {result}`
+  `{first number} - {second number} = {result}`
-  - `{first number} * {second number} = {result}`
+  `{first number} * {second number} = {result}`
-  - `{first number} / {second number} = {result}`
+  `{first number} / {second number} = {result}`

 ---

-### 📝 Task 3: Market
+## Task 3: Market Sales Calculator
-**Problem Statement:**
-Write a program that:

-- A farmer sells tomatoes and cucumbers at the market
+Create a program for a farmer selling tomatoes and cucumbers at a market.
-- Reads four floating-point numbers:
-  - Tomato price
-  - Tomato quantity
-  - Cucumber price
-  - Cucumber quantity
+- Input: four floating-point values representing the price and quantity of tomatoes, and the price and quantity of cucumbers.
-- Calculates the total cost of the produce
+- Calculate the total cost of all items.
-- Prints the total cost formatted to the 2nd digit
+- Output the total price rounded to two decimal places.

 ---

-### 📝 Task 4: Tiles
+## Task 4: Tile Calculation for Bathroom

-**Problem Statement:**
-Write a program that:
+Write a program to compute the number of tiles needed to cover a rectangular bathroom floor.

-- A rectangular bathroom has dimensions W x H
-- It will be covered with tiles of size Wt x Ht
-- Reads four floating-point numbers:
+- Input: four floating-point numbers: bathroom width (W), bathroom height (H), tile width (Wt), and tile height (Ht).
-  - Bathroom width (W)
-  - Bathroom height (H)
-  - Tile width (Wt)
-  - Tile height (Ht)
-- Calculates how many tiles are needed, with 10% surplus
+- Calculate the total tiles required, including a 10% surplus to account for extras.
-- Prints the count of needed tiles, rounded to the nearest integer
+- Output the total tile count rounded to the nearest whole number.

 ---

-### 📝 Task 5: Deposit Calculator
+## Task 5: Deposit Profit Calculator

-**Problem Statement:**
-Write a program that calculates how much you will receive at the end of the deposit period using this formula:
+Implement a program that calculates the total amount after a deposit period using this formula:

-amount = deposited amount + term * (deposited amount * annual interest rate) / 12
+`total_amount = deposited_amount + term_months * (deposited_amount * annual_interest_rate / 12)`

-**Input:**
-Read 3 values from the console:
+- Input:
-1. Deposited amount – real number in range [100.00 ...
-10000.00]
+  1. Deposited amount (float) between 100.00 and 10000.00
-2. Term (months) – integer in range [1...12]
+  2. Term duration in months (integer) between 1 and 12
-3. Annual interest rate – real number in range [0.00 ...
-100.00]
+  3. Annual interest rate (float) between 0.00 and 100.00

-**Output:**
-Print the amount at the end of the term.
+- Output: print the final amount after the term.

 ---

-### 📝 Task 6: Mandatory Literature
+## Task 6: Reading Schedule Calculator

-**Problem Statement:**
-Help Joro calculate how many hours a day he needs to spend reading to finish a book in time.
+Help Joro figure out how many hours per day he needs to read to finish a book on time.

-**Input:**
-Read 3 lines from the console:
+- Input: three integers read from the console:
-1. Number of pages in the book – integer [1...1000]
+  1. Total number of pages in the book (1 to 1000)
-2. Pages read per hour – integer [1...1000]
+  2. Number of pages read per hour (1 to 1000)
-3. Number of days to finish – integer [1...1000]
+  3. Number of days to finish the book (1 to 1000)

-**Hint:** Integer division rounds towards zero.

-**Output:**
+- Note: Use integer division which truncates decimals.
-Print the number of hours per day Joro needs to read.
+- Output: print the required reading hours per day.

 ---

-### 📝 Task 7: Supplies for School
+## Task 7: School Supplies Cost Calculator

-**Problem Statement:**
-Annie needs to buy school supplies and gets a discount.
-Calculate the total price based on:
+Annie is buying school supplies and receives a discount.
+Calculate the total price to pay based on:

-- Pens: 5.80 BGN per package
+- Pens cost 5.80 BGN per package
-- Markers: 7.20 BGN per package
+- Markers cost 7.20 BGN per package
-- Board cleaner: 1.20 BGN per liter
+- Board cleaner costs 1.20 BGN per liter

-**Input:**
-Read 4 values from the console:
+- Input: four values:
-1. Number of pen packages – integer [0...100]
+  1. Number of pen packages (integer between 0 and 100)
-2. Number of marker packages – integer [0...100]
+  2. Number of marker packages (integer between 0 and 100)
-3. Liters of board cleaner – integer [0...50]
+  3. Liters of board cleaner (integer between 0 and 50)
-4. Discount percentage – integer [0...100]
+  4. Discount percentage (integer between 0 and 100)

-**Output:**
-Print the final amount Annie needs to pay.
+- Output: print the final total amount after applying the discount.

 ---
+**Note:** The tasks are adapted from the SoftUni course and have been reformulated to present clearer and more illustrative descriptions of each exercise.